 Get access to an assortment of APIs that connect to external tools and services, including:

-We’re already planning to extend this list to include npm, Maven, Bazel, and others.
+In the future, we plan to extend this list to include .NET, npm, Maven, Bazel, and others.

 Run automation scripts locally to test them before pushing to the Space server, using either: